RecursiveMagus/TrigFourier-Pytorch/README.md

 # TrigFourier-Pytorch

-Small class to compute fourier series in trigonometric form.
-I use it often in my PhD, so I thought I would share.
+Small class to compute fourier series in trigonometric (sine-cosine) form.
+I use it often in my PhD, so I thought it would be nice to share.
 Compatible with Pytorch and Autograd.

 ### Contents: